NicolaTamanini/NicolaTamanini.github.io/CV.md

 ### Contributed conference talks

+1. _Cosmology with gravitational waves: from theory to observations_, talk at the workshop A Shot in the Dark: New Challenges in Cosmology 2022, Leiden, The Netherlands [30/06/2022]
-1. _LVK Cosmology Working Group Plans and Preparations for 04_, talk at the Virgo France Cosmology Metting, Paris, France [21/06/2022]
+1. _LVK Cosmology Working Group Plans and Preparations for 04_, talk at the Virgo France Cosmology Meeting, Paris, France [21/06/2022]
 1. _Constraining higher-dimensional cosmology with gravitational wave standard sirens_, Talk at the Cinquième Assemblée Générale du GdR Ondes Gravitationnelles, Annecy, France [11/10/2021]
 4. _Mapping the cosmic expansion with LISA standard sirens: current status, challenges and opportunities_, Talk at the LISA Symposium XIII, online [02/09/2020]
 5. _Detecting circumbinary exoplanets orbiting double white dwarf binaries with LISA_, Talk at the Texas Symposium on Relativistic Astrophysics, Portsmouth, UK [17/12/2019]